Winter Companion Planting: The Ultimate Guide To Growing A Healthy Garden

 Here are 5 different images of winter companion planting from pinterest.com:

-• Image 1: A bed of winter pansies (Viola tricolor) and evergreen shrubs.
+- Image 1: A bed of winter pansies (Viola tricolor) and evergreen shrubs.
 The pansies provide color and interest in the winter garden, while the shrubs provide structure and shelter.
-Image of Winter companion planting of pansies and evergreen shrubs

-• Image 2: A row of garlic (Allium sativum) planted with sage (Salvia officinalis).
+- Image 2: A row of garlic (Allium sativum) planted with sage (Salvia officinalis).
 The garlic deters pests, while the sage attracts beneficial insects.
-Image of Winter companion planting of garlic and sage

-• Image 3: A pot of winter hardy herbs, including thyme (Thymus vulgaris), rosemary (Rosmarinus officinalis), and chives (Allium schoenoprasum).
+- Image 3: A pot of winter hardy herbs, including thyme (Thymus vulgaris), rosemary (Rosmarinus officinalis), and chives (Allium schoenoprasum).
 These herbs can be harvested throughout the winter for use in cooking.
-Image of Winter companion planting of herbs

-• Image 4: A bed of winter lettuce (Lactuca sativa) and kale (Brassica oleracea var. acephala).
+- Image 4: A bed of winter lettuce (Lactuca sativa) and kale (Brassica oleracea var. acephala).
 These leafy greens can be harvested even in cold weather.
-Image of Winter companion planting of lettuce and kale

-• Image 5: A grouping of winter annuals, including calendula (Calendula officinalis), marigold (Tagetes patula), and pansies.
+- Image 5: A grouping of winter annuals, including calendula (Calendula officinalis), marigold (Tagetes patula), and pansies.
 These annuals provide color and interest in the winter garden.
-Image of Winter companion planting of calendula, marigold, and pansies

 Post a Comment for "Winter Companion Planting: The Ultimate Guide To Growing A Healthy Garden"